SachinSaj/Machine-Learning-Projects/README.md

 3. Project 3 : Supermarket Sales Prediction (Gross Income) using Linear Regression (Kaggle Dataset) and achieved an accuracy of 100 %
 4. Project 4 : Loan Data Classification using Decision Tree and Random Forest and achieved 99.5 % classification accuracy
 5. Project 5 : SMS Spam Message Classification using MultinomialNB and Logistic Regression and achieved 98.50% classification accuracy.
+6. Project 6 : Breast Cancer Classification using SVM with Principle Component Analysis (PCA) and KFold Cross Validation and achieved a best accuracy of 96.05%